siyia2/iso-commander/README.md

 State of the art secure and blazing fast terminal `ISO` manager written in C++.
 All paths are mounted under `/mnt/iso_*` format and conversion results are stored in their respective source directories. `ROOT` access is required to `mount&unmount ISOs`.

-For best experience i recommend using with `sudo isocmd`.
+For best experience i recommend executing it with `sudo isocmd`.

 Features:
 * Cached ISO management for reduced disk thrashing.